-She has published two books of poetry, The Last Wolf of Scotland (Pighog/Red Hen, 2013) and The Nine of Diamonds: Surroial Mordantless (Bloodaxe Books, 2016).
-A third, The Gaelic Garden of the Dead, is due from Bloodaxe in February 2019.
+She has published three books of poetry, The Last Wolf of Scotland (Pighog/Red Hen, 2013), The Nine of Diamonds: Surroial Mordantless (Bloodaxe Books, 2016) and The Gaelic Garden of the Dead (Bloodaxe Books, 2019).
 Her non-fiction work, Scottish Lost Boys (as by Kirsten Norrie), was published by Stranger Attractor/The MIT Press in 2018.

 MacGillivray has worked as a performance artist with the European collective The Wolf in the Winter, with The Parlour Collective and solo in Greenland, Germany, the Netherlands, Vietnam, United States, UK, Spain and Norway alongside recording eight albums: Wolf, Radiophonic Subluna, Radio Beating Heart, Horse Sweat Chandelier, Once Upon A Dirty Ear, In My End is My Beginning, Watermarked in Flame (Antigen Records) and a Gaelic record, Clach-gheurachaidh.
 Her music has appeared on the BBC, for film soundtracks Swandown Channel 4/Britdoc, 2012 and By Our Selves, 2015 by British director Andrew Kotting in which she appeared in a cameo opposite Toby Jones.
 She has performed internationally with The Fall, Arlo Guthrie, Arthur Brown, Shirley Collins, Michael Moorcock, Vic Godard, Toby Jones, Alan Moore, Jem Finer (The Pogues), Current 93, Gallon Drunk, Iain Sinclair, Trembling Bells, Thurston Moore, B. Catling and Band of Susans, playing electric autoharp, grand and toy piano, harmonium and dulcitone and integrated with readings.
 In 2017 she recorded Sitting Bull's great grandson reading from The Last Wolf of Scotland and in 2018 was commissioned to create a Gaelic film set in the ancient Caledonian Forest.